 The Property

-The total estate encompasses 600 acres of which 64 acres are planted to vine.
+The total estate encompasses 600 acres of which 64 acres are planted to vines.
 Long time viticulturist Dick Steltzner oversaw the planting of their vineyard in 1996.
 Today Christian is in charge of their vineyard operating an in-house team of vineyard workers.
 Most of the estate is hillside with vineyards flowing down the sides of the Vaca mountains.
 The vineyards one sees when looking down from the winery are just a small portion of their total overall vineyard acreage.
 Much of their vineyards are planted higher and range from 300 feet at the lowest part of the property to the top of the hillsides to the east of the winery with elevations up to 1,400 feet.
 And this elevation makes a significant difference in growing conditions with temperatures varying considerably at times between their lowest and highest vineyards.

 The winery itself sits right near Mt.
 George (in fact all three peaks of Mt.
 George are on their property) in the eastern part of the Coombsville region, a part of Napa Valley that generally sees a cooler growing climate due to its proximity to the San Pablo Bay in the south and the influences of the daily fog.

-When the Palmaz’s purchased this land – not only did they purchase a prime location for growing grapes, but they also purchased a unique piece of Napa’s winery history as well as the accompanying stories associated with this property.
+When the Palmaz’s purchased this land, not only did they purchase a prime location for growing grapes, but they also purchased a unique piece of Napa’s winery history as well as the accompanying stories associated with this property.
 This site used to be the home of Cedar Knoll Vineyard and Winery – originally founded by Henry Hagen and his brother Peter.
 The brothers were already in business together prior; they owned a cigar shop in San Francisco.

 Henry and Peter purchased an initial 70 acres from William Woodward in 1877 and changed the name from the Bill Woodward Whiskey Ranch to Cedar Knolls.
-Peter died at 42 years old of Tuberculosis in 1880 and Henry then took over sole ownership of the property.
+Peter died at 42 years old of tuberculosis in 1880 and Henry then took over sole ownership of the property.
 Hagen Road is named in their honor.
 At one point Hagen owned more than 450 acres here and besides grapes had small ponds filled with carp, catfish and a special trout pond and maintained an orchard.
 An article dated January 12, 1894, from the Napa Register references bananas, citrus and other tropical fruits growing on the property.
 And a special part of the property was set aside as a ‘deer park’.

 Like numerous other winemakers in Napa Valley from this era, Henry was German; he was originally from Mannheim, Germany.
 Prior to starting Cedar Knoll, he already had winemaking experience working for his brother-in-law Charles Kohler at one of California’s earliest wineries Kohler & Frohling (founded in 1854 by California wine pioneers, Charles Kohler and John Fröhling who incidentally were also professional musicians).
 And Fröhling was also one of the founders of the city of Anaheim in Orange County.